balGarin/Java/README.md

-# Hay , thus is a cheat shit!!
+# Hay , this is a cheat shit!!

 #### These commands  will help you to your meet with _Git_